mvanveen/freedom.txt/README.md

      $ python freedom.py
      What is your name?
 Michael Van Veen
-     Where should I write file to? [freedom.txt]?
+     Where should I write file to [freedom.txt]?

 ### Adding links